Message from Program Director

 Program Overview and Curriculum

-The program accepts four categorical and four preliminary residents every year through the National Residency Match Program.
+The program accepts four categorical and five preliminary residents every year through the National Residency Match Program.
 All surgery residents complete their surgical internship at Westchester Medical Center.
-Research is an optional component of general surgery training.
+Additional dedicated research time is an optional component of general surgery training; however, ongoing scholarly activity during training is a program requirement.
+As of 2022, two residents from the match are designated for the six- or seven-year research track.
+Research years typically occur between PGY 2 and 3 years.
 Every attempt is made to send residents, regardless of training level, to any national conference at which their research data is accepted to.
-Residents may be paired with a clinical mentor to provide guidance during the course of the residency.
-On January 19, 2017, the NYMC Department of Surgery received full accreditation from the Residency Review Committee.
+Each resident is paired with a clinical mentor to provide guidance during the course of the residency.
+This is a fully accredited ACGME General Surgery Residency.

 Conferences